microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/DocumentationGuide.md

 - Code Spell Checker - misspelled words will be underlined; right-click on a misspelled word to change it or save it to the dictionary.

+Both of these come packaged in the Microsoft published Docs Authoring Pack.

 ## See also